Dassault Ouragan: Design

 The Dassault Ouragan was an early jet-powered fighter aircraft.
 It employed a straightforward basic layout, with a single divided air intake in the nose that carried air around either side of the cockpit to the engine, which was located directly behind the pilot.
+The design was inspired by the Republic F-84 Thunderjet, with its fuselage highly cylindrical and tapered at either end, an intake on the nose (although this was the convention among early jet-age fighters), its bubble canopy, and its tricycle landing gear.
+Its design was further refined through the relatively thin wings and swept-back vertical stabilizer, which was akin to the MiG-17's.
 The Ouragan was powered by a single Rolls-Royce Nene turbojet engine, produced under license by Hispano-Suiza.
 Early aircraft were equipped with Martin-Baker Mk.1 ejection seats, however the majority of production aircraft were outfitted with SNCASO E.86 ejection seats instead.
 Some of the more advanced aerodynamic features of the Ouragan included its swept tailplane and its thin wing, which was tapered along the leading edge.

+The design was largely optimized for its role as a fighter aircraft.
+Its typical weapons stores reflected an attack role, however.
+Typical stores were two 450 kilogram (1000lbs) pound bombs, 16 105-millimeter (4 inch) Matra T-10 rockets, or 8 rockets and two 460 liter (121 US Gallon) napalm bombs.
+The aircraft themselves came with four Mark V 20mm Hispano cannons beneath the engine intake.

+The aircraft was reported to be highly stable while firing the Hispano Mk.
+V autocannons as well as its rockets.
+It, however, also had a tendency to flat spin while holding tight turns, as a result of the length to diameter ratio of its fuselage being relatively low compared to other fighters at the time.

+Export variants, such as those intended for war in Algeria nicknamed Barougans, were fitted with brake parachutes as well as their single-wheel main gear being replaced with a two-wheel configuration.
+This provided the aircraft with the capability to be operated in rough field conditions where airstrips would not be as well maintained.